 Rafael Zambrana is an assistant professor of finance at the University of Notre Dame.
-His research deals broadly with the investment behavior of institutional investors and the impact of their trades on stock markets.
-His current research projects explore portfolio manager incentives and the role of political identity and business connections in the asset management industry.
-His academic work has been published in top academic journals such as the Journal of Financial Economics and Management Science, and it has been presented at global academic conferences, such as the American Finance Association, the Western Finance Association, and the European Finance Association.
-Rafael has taught courses in corporate finance, asset valuation, and financial accounting at the undergraduate and graduate levels.
-He received a Ph.D. in Finance and an MSc. degree in Business Economics and Quantitative Methods from Universidad Carlos III (Madrid, Spain).
-Prior to his Ph.D. studies, he worked as a hedge fund accountant for State Street.
+His research deals broadly with the behavior and incentives of professional money managers and the impact of their investment decisions on stock markets.
+His academic work has been published in top academic journals such as the Journal of Financial Economics, Management Science, the Journal of Financial and Quantitative Analysis, and the Review of Accounting Studies, and it has been presented at global academic conferences, such as the American Finance Association, the Western Finance Association, and the European Finance Association.
+Rafael has taught corporate finance, asset valuation, and financial accounting courses at the undergraduate and graduate levels.
+Before his Ph.D. studies, he worked as a hedge fund accountant for State Street.